sjtower/super-lunk-world/notes.md

 1. Olmec:
     1. room 0-0 seems to be uneditable?
     1. olmec seems to spawn in vanilla location regardless of placement
+1. Tiamat:
+    1. Does not have a physical hitbox, so things like falling blocks/log trap/TNT will not affect her

 # Things to test
 1. Entrance/exit on machine big/wide/tall rooms?